It’s 5.30am in Stone Town. I awake to the sound of the call to prayer from the nearby mosque. Oh, Zanzibar, how I’ve missed you.

 That’s if they survived the journeys.
 Many didn’t.

-Nowadays, it’s a place where the modern world meets the old world as traditional dhows (sailing boats) line the harbour alongside yachts and catamarans.
+Nowadays, Zanzibar is a land of contrasts.
+It’s a place where the modern world meets the old world as traditional dhows (sailing boats) line the harbour alongside yachts and catamarans.
 A place of beauty and decay.
 With dark winding alleys and beautiful open beaches.
-A place to pray and and place to party.
+A place to pray and place to party.